Islands (miniseries)

-Islands was met with universal acclaim, with many critics applauding how the miniseries further developed the show's characters.
+Islands was met with critical acclaim, with many critics applauding how the miniseries further developed the show's characters.
 Additionally, the episode "Imaginary Resources" won a Primetime Emmy Award for Outstanding Individual Achievement in Animation at the 69th Primetime Creative Arts Emmy Awards in 2017.
 Islands was released on DVD on January 24, 2017.

 Plot

 A large robotic craft arrives searching for Susan Strong (voiced by Jackie Buscarino), but the craft is dispatched by Jake (voiced by John DiMaggio).
 Princess Bubblegum (voiced by Hynden Walch) examines the wreckage and discovers that it is of human origin, which engenders in Finn the Human (voiced by Jeremy Shada) a desire to travel across the sea from whence the craft came and meet others of his kind; Susan, Jake, and BMO accompany Finn on his voyage.
 Initially, the journey is easy and uneventful, but after a series of mishaps, the group's boat is destroyed by a mysterious colossus, throwing everyone overboard.
 Finn subsequently wakes up on an island where the weather drastically fluctuates.
-After meandering around for awhile, he eventually encounters an old lady named Alva (voiced by Helena Mattsson) who does not speak English.
+After meandering around for awhile, he eventually encounters an old lady named Alva (voiced by Helena Mattsson) who speaks Swedish.
 Alva invites Finn to her home and shows her home movies of other humans who have since presumably died.
 Later, Finn and Alva encounter Jake, who informs the group that he does not know the whereabouts of either BMO and Susan.
 Finn and Jake eventually head to a futuristic island where all of society has hooked themselves up to a virtual reality simulator.
 BMO is revealed to have become the heroic leader of the VR people.
 Jake decides to go and destroy the generator powering the VR after BMO refuses to leave.
 Feeling bad for BMO, as well as the emaciated humans who emerge from the virtual reality simulator, Finn asks Jake to fix the generator, but BMO fixes it himself.
 BMO recognizes that if he remains behind, he will lose his friends, and so he, Finn, and Jake take a pod to the next island.
 It is on this stop that Finn, Jake and BMO find Susan, who begins to recall her long-forgotten past.